 - There is evidence that alcohol consumption triggers psoriasis.
 Alcoholism is more common in these patients.
 Alcoholism also increases the severity of psoriasis.
 Treatment resistance is also higher in psoriasis patients who drink heavily.
 Treatment-related liver poisoning is common in alcoholic patients.

 - The consumption of unsaturated fatty acids reduces the symptoms of psoriasis.
 While some scientific studies show that fish and fish oil improve symptoms, some studies do not support this finding.

 - The effectiveness of vitamin D, which is used superficially in psoriasis lesions, is well known.
 However, the effectiveness of oral vitamin D is controversial.
 Vitamin D can reduce the side effects of medications used in treatment, metabolic syndrome symptoms, and cardiovascular risks.

 - Celiac disease and psoriasis can sometimes go together.
 Lesions regress when these patients are fed a gluten-free diet.

-- Increased oxidative stress and free radicals are found in the blood in psoriasis patients.
-In particular, antioxidants such as selenium, vitamin E and beta carotene can balance and eliminate this oxidative stress.
+- Increased oxidative stress and free radicals are found in the blood of psoriasis patients.
+In particular, antioxidants such as selenium, vitamin E and beta-carotene can balance and eliminate this oxidative stress.

 - Folic acid deficiency is observed in the majority of patients.
 Low folic acid levels increase the severity of the disease.
 Folic acid therapy also has a protective effect against heart diseases.